Software for running psychoacoustic experiments (Aleksander Sek & Brian Moore)

 More information on the software can be found here: https://press.amu.edu.pl/en/wprowadzenie%20do%20pakietu%20psychoacoustics%20(pdf).html

-Online implementation of the STRIPES test of spectro-temporal processing
+The STRIPES test of spectro-temporal processing

 Background